ontopapp/ontop-push/README.md

 ## Api docs
 ### GET / POST Methods
 Here's the full info on the GET endpoint.
-Aside from `id` and `key` params everything else is optional. **Also you can use the category/action combo to organize your notifications in groups** and manage their behavious separately.
+Aside from `id` and `key` params everything else is optional. **Also you can use the category/action combo to organize your notifications in groups** and manage their behaviours separately.
 ```
 GET https://ontop.tech/api/push?
     id          <app id>        required